-NIJ is interested in supporting researchers who are early in their careers and new to NIJ's research grant portfolios, specifically non-tenured assistant professors, or equivalent full-time staff scientist positions in a research institution.
-Applications that include a principal investigator (PI) who meets the criteria may, in appropriate circumstances, be given special consideration in award decisions.

-At the time of application submission, the proposed PI must:
+NUI is interested in supporting researchers who are early in their careers and new to NIJ's research grant portfolios, specifically non-tenured assistant professors, or equivalent full-time staff scientist positions in a research institution, who propose research on topics relevant to NIJ's Office of Research, Evaluation, and Technology (ORET).
+To that end, NIJ may, in appropriate circumstances, give special consideration in award decisions to applications proposing such researchers as principal investigators (PIs).
+To qualify, the proposed PI must at the time of applications proposing such researchers as principal investigators (PIs).
+To qualify, the proposed PI must at the time of applications proposed PI must at the time of applications proposed PI must at the time of applications are proposed PI must at the time of applications proposed PI must at the proposed PI must at the

-- Hold a non-tenured assistant professor appointment at an accredited institution of higher education in the United States or an equivalent full-time staff scientist position at a research institution in the United States. - Have completed a terminal degree or post-graduate clinical training within the four (4) years prior to September 30, 2021. - Never have received NIJ funding as a PI on a research project with the exception of Graduate Research Fellows or Data Resources Program grantees.
+- Hold a non-tenured assistant professor appointment at an accredited institution of higher education in the United States or an equivalent full-time staff scientist position at a research institution - · Have completed a terminal degree or post-graduate clinical training within the four (4) years prior to September 30, 2021. - · Have never previously received NIJ funding as a PI on a research project with the exception of Graduate Research Fellows or Data Resources Program grantees.

-The applicant should identify that this is a New Investigator/Early Career proposal on the title page of the application.
+If seeking to be considered for the New Investigator/Early Career Opportunity, the applicant should identify that they are submitting a New Investigator/Early Career proposal on the title page of the